tuananh/hyper-mcp/RUNTIME_CONFIG.md

 - Authentication applies to all HTTPS requests made by plugins, including plugin downloads and runtime API calls.
 - URL matching is case-sensitive and based on string prefix matching.
 - Keyring authentication requires platform-specific keyring services to be available and accessible.
+- Skip tools patterns use full regex syntax with automatic anchoring for precise tool filtering.